Anti-Shi'ism: Historic persecution

-Umayyads

-The grandson of Muhammad, Imam Hussein, refused to accept Yazid I's rule.
-Soon after in 680 CE, Yazid sent thousands of Umayyad troops to lay siege to Hussein's caravan.
-During the Battle of Karbala, after holding off the Umayyad troops for six days, Hussein and his 72 companions were killed, beheaded, and their heads were sent back to the caliph in Damascus.
-These 72 included Hussein's friends and family.
-The more notable of these characters are Habib (Hussein's elderly friend), Abbas (Hussein's loyal brother), Akbar (Hussein's 18-year-old son), and Asghar (Hussein's six-month-old infant).
-On the night of Ashura (which is called Sham-e-Gharibaan), the army of Yazid burned the tents which Hussein's family and friends had lived in.
-The only occupants of the tents after the war were the women, children, of Hussein's companions along with Hussein's last ill son named Zain-Ul-Abideen (who became the next Imam after Hussein).
-During the raid, Yazid's forces looted, burned, and tortured the women and children.
-They then took the heads of the dead, planting them on spearheads to parade.
-The women's shawls and headdresses were also stripped and they were forced to march beside their men's heads all the way to Damascus.
-They stayed in prison there for about a year.
-While Imam Hussein's death ended the prospect of a direct challenge to the Umayyad caliphate, it also made it easier for Shiism to gain ground as a form of moral resistance to the Umayyads and their demands.

 Ghaznavids and Seljuks

 In 1029 Mahmud of Ghazni conducted a brutal campaign against the city of Rayy.
 As a stauch Sunni orthodox, he crucified a large number of Ismailis together with Mazdakites and burned many Shi'ite books whose teachings he considered heretical.
 The poet Farrukhi Sistani wrote two related qasida poems, in which he depicted Rayy as a worthy target for a ghazi raid and those who disobey God to be infidels or heretic (kafirs, babd-madhhabi).
 During the rule of the Seljuks, large numbers of Ismailis are thought to have converted in hopes of evading persecution.

 Siege of Baghdad

 After the Mongol sack of Baghdad in 1258, prejudice against Shias became more frequent, reminiscent of blaming Shias for every problem.
 One statement states that a Shia minister had betrayed the empire by exposing their weaknesses to the Mongols.

 Persecution in the Ottoman Empire

 In response to the support of Alevis and Alawites to the Shia Safavid empire, who were converting the Sunni Iran to Shia along with cursing the first three Rashidun caliphs and burning the tombs of Sunni saints, the Ottoman Empire persecuted Alevis in Anatolia.
-Tens of thousands of Shias were killed in the Ottoman Empire, including the Alevis in Turkey, the Alawis in Syria and the Shi'a of Iraq and Lebanon.
+Tens of thousands of Alevis were killed in Turkey.
+Alawites in Syria were also subject to persecution.